Welcome to the website of the Office of Information Practices (OIP), which promotes open and transparent government in Hawai`i.

 Through this website, you have access to a wealth of open government information and OIP is able to cost-effectively and efficiently share the knowledge of its experienced staff members to encourage greater awareness of and compliance with Hawaii’s UIPA and Sunshine Law.
 Thank you for visiting OIP’s website and we hope that you will find most of the answers to your open government questions here.

-For training, if you require an auxiliary aid or accommodation due to a disability, please contact (808) 586-1400 or email firstname.lastname@example.org.
+If you require an auxiliary aid or accommodation due to a disability, please contact (808) 586-1400 or email firstname.lastname@example.org.